So where do you start? How do you actually write that memoir?

 Structure, accountability and encouragement, I’ve found, are key.
 So is a consistent writing practice.
 Learning the craft and technique of memoir are also essential.

-In this clear, easy-to-follow, 6-week online course, I’ll walk you through the specifics of writing memoir, show you how to set up a consistent writing schedule, and help you navigate the sticky points that come with writing your life story.
+In this clear, easy-to-follow, 8-week online course, I’ll walk you through the craft and technique of writing memoir, show you how to set up a consistent writing schedule, and help you navigate the sticky points that come with writing your life story.

 Your story matters.
 And the world needs your gifts, perhaps now more than ever.

 How Write a Compelling Memoir